mopinion/mopinion-sdk-android/README.md

-# Mopinion Mobile SDK for android
+# Mopinion Mobile SDK for android [DEPRECATED]

+**This SDK is deprecated.** Check out our shiny new SDK built in native Kotlin [here](https://github.com/Mopinion-com/mopinion-sdk-android)!

 The Mopinion Mobile SDK can be used to collect feedback from Android apps based on events.
 To use Mopinion mobile feedback forms in your app you can include the SDK as a Library in your Android Studio project.